See how NOVA combines AI vision with cloud and data pipelines to simplify retail automation. Book a demo to see it in action.

 Retail computer vision can reach high accuracy in well-controlled store environments with clean lighting and camera placement.
 But accuracy drops when shelves are cluttered, lighting varies, or SKUs look too similar, so calibration and retraining are important.

-Nova Cloud is built to scale both ways.
+NOVA is built to scale both ways.
 It supports small retailers through modular, retrofit-ready setups and grows seamlessly into multi-store enterprise networks.
 Our hybrid cloud and edge design lets you standardize operations across sites without changing your existing infrastructure.

 Edge computer vision processes video locally for faster results and lower bandwidth use.
 Cloud setups handle more complex analytics and storage but depend on reliable connectivity and introduce higher latency.